cryptic-game/java-lib/README.md

 </dependencies>
 ```

-The repository is hostet by [JitPack](https://jitpack.io/#cryptic-game/java-lib).
+The repository is hosted by [JitPack](https://jitpack.io/#cryptic-game/java-lib).

 ## Test it!

-Your microservice will be supportet by the [game-server of cryptic](https://github.com/cryptic-game/server).
+Your microservice will be supported by the [game-server of cryptic](https://github.com/cryptic-game/server).

 ### Environment variables